 Library Services: The FPC Alderson law library provides typewriters for legal use and a copying machine is available at a cost.
 The leisure library collection includes fiction, nonfiction, basic legal reference materials, literary works in Spanish, current magazines, major newspapers, medical reference materials, and audio/video cassettes.

-UNICOR: FPC Alderson houses UNICOR factories which include data services, warehousing, distribution and fulfillment, assistance and help desk, and custom printing.
+UNICOR: Prison Camp Alderson houses UNICOR factories which include data services, warehousing, distribution and fulfillment, assistance and help desk, and custom printing.

 Commissary: An account is established for the inmate’s committed name and register number.
 An Inmate Identification Card is issued to each inmate.
 This card must be presented when shopping at the Alderson Federal Prison Camp Commissary Sales Unit.
 At the commissary, inmates can purchase food items, drink mixes, sodas, clothing, and other items.
 Inmates can spend up to $360.00 each month.
 A copy of the current FPC Alderson commissary form is contained below.

 Recreation: Recreation programs range from individualized arts and crafts programs to intramural team sports (basketball, softball, and volleyball).
 Activities include but are not limited to arts and crafts classes, aerobics, step aerobics, country line aerobics, pilates, sweating to the oldies, fusion, low impact spinning, volleyball (indoor/outdoor), pool, basketball, ping pong, jogging, brisk walking, softball, roller skating, table games, bingo, bocce ball, game shows, progressive relaxation, and talent shows.
-Tournaments are held periodically at Alderson Federal Prison Camp with prizes awarded to winners.
+Periodically, Alderson Federal Prison Camp’s Recreation Department sponsors tournaments with prizes awarded to winners.
 The yarn project is a volunteer project where inmates crochet hats, sweaters, scarves, mittens, and lap afghans for local needy children and women’s resource centers.

 FPC Alderson Admission & Orientation HandbookFPC Alderson Inmate Admission & Orientation Handbook